mbasaglia/glaxnimate/docs/docs/contributing/assets.md

     {
         // Name of the set, as shown in the dialog "name" : "Twemoji",
-        // Link to the website fot this set
+        // Link to the website for this set
         "url": "https://github.com/twitter/twemoji",
         // License name, shown on the dialog "license": "CC BY-SA 4.0",